NicoleHall/nicolehall.github.io/_posts/2024-09-18-Finding-Prime-Numbers-With-Python.md

 tags: [Python, Primes]
 ---

-In this post I'm going to run through a function in Python that can quickly find all the Prime numbers below a given value.
-For example, if I passed the function a value of 100, it would find all the prime numbers below 100.
+I am learning Python.
+This post is about a function that will find prime numbers between 0 and n.
+If the 100 was passed to the function, it would find all the prime numbers below 100.

 A Prime Number is a number that can only be divided wholly by itself and one.
 7 is a prime number because no other numbers apart from 7 or 1 divide cleanly into it.
 A prime number has exactly two divisors; 1 and itself.

 ---

-I start by setting up a variable that will act as the upper limit of the range of numbers.
+The first step is to create a variable that will act as the upper limit of the range of numbers.
 If n is set to 20, the program will find all prime numbers that are equal to or smaller than 20

 ```ruby
 n = 20
 ```

-The smallest true Prime number is 2, therefore the program will check a every integer between 2 and n to determine if it is prime.
-The second argument in Python's range method is the upper limit.
+The smallest true Prime number is 2, therefore the program will check every integer between 2 and n to determine if it is prime.
+Python has a .range() method.
+The first argument is the beginning of the range and the second argument is the upper limit.
 Python's range logic is not inclusive of the upper.
 To include the upper limit, n should be increased by 1.
 This will instruct the program to create a range that is 2 through 21.
 20 is included.
 21 is excluded.

 Python has choices for data structures; List, Set, Tuple and Dictionary.
 The best option for this program is to use a set.
 I will use set's .difference() method to compare two sets in a later step